Dimension and measure in pseudofinite H-structures: Measure and dimension

-In other words, we will restrict to the study of $H$-structures of $SU$-rank one measurable structures, and show that there is an appropriate notion of dimension and measure for definable sets (taking values in $(\mathbb{N}\times \mathbb{N})\times \mathbb{R}$) that satisfies the appropriate analogs of the conditions given in Definition \ref{MS-measurable}: they are uniformly definable in terms of the parameters of the formulas and satisfy the Fubini property, and have a strong connection with the SU-rank for definable sets.\\
+In other words, we will restrict to the study of $H$-structures of $SU$-rank 1 measurable structures, and show that there is an appropriate notion of dimension and measure for definable sets (taking values in $(\mathbb{N}\times \mathbb{N})\times \mathbb{R}$) that satisfies the appropriate analogs of the conditions given in Definition \ref{MS-measurable}: they are uniformly definable in terms of the parameters of the formulas and satisfy both finite additivity and the Fubini property.
+Moreover, there is a strong connection between the $SU$-rank and the dimension of definable sets.